Covid 19 coronavirus: Auckland Pharmacy robbed amid lockdown

 Auckland pharmacists are terrified after a man with a mask walked into a store, grabbed cash from a till and ran off.

-It comes after 58 new Covid-19 cases in New Zealand were announced, bringing the total number to 647 since the start of the pandemic.
+Fifty-eight new Covid-19 cases in New Zealand were announced yesterday, bringing the total number to 647 since the start of the pandemic.

 "The offender has then fled and run across the road, where he has met an associate and left the area."